Mark Followill: Football

 Followill also announces play-by-play action for college football telecasts for Fox Sports.
 Earlier in his career, he was the play-by-play announcer for the SMU football team.

 Personal life

 Followill is a native of the Dallas–Fort Worth metroplex.
 He graduated from Northwest High School in Justin, Texas.
-He attended the University of North Texas, but left to pursue his broadcasting career.
-In 2020, after 3 years of resuming course work, Mark Followill graduated from North Texas with a Bachelor of Applied Arts and Sciences degree.
+He attended the University of North Texas but left to pursue his broadcasting career.
+In 2020, three years after resuming course work, he graduated from North Texas with a Bachelor of Applied Arts and Sciences degree.